mohammadzaid07/mohammadzaid07/README.md

 - 👯 I’m looking to collaborate on **Open Source Web Projects**

-- 🤝 I’m looking for help with **Improving React best practices and full-stack developments**
+- 🤝 I’m looking for help with **Improving React best practices and full-stack development**

 - 👨‍💻 All of my projects are available at [https://github.com/mohammadzaid07](https://github.com/mohammadzaid07)